jesper-olsen/hypervector/READMEhar.md

 # Hypervector - Human Activity Recognition Using Smartphones

-Classification on the UCI HAR dataset [1]:
+Classification on the UCI HAR dataset [1] - the dataset has sensor data from a:

-> The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
+> ... group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.

 An ensemble of 9 binary hypervector models achieves 93.7% test accuracy in 16 seconds wall time (Macbook Air M1).
 The size of a 8192-dim binary hypervector is 1KB - hence a model with 6 activities is 6KB and an ensemble of 5 is 30KB.